pbisogni94/Projects/JSLibrary/README.md

 To access the code, please download all 3 files into one folder.
-Then, you can simply open up any file in a code editor.
 To see the project and click around, please open up the chrome HTML Doc in any chrome window.

 In this folder there is a simple library exercise that I completed using vanilla javascript.
 In this library, users can: